Derek Drake Suffers Femur Compound Fracture - Racer X Online

 Derek Drake Suffers Femur Compound Fracture

 Derek Drake has been quiet about his plans for 2021 since announcing he would sit out the final round of the 2020 Lucas Oil AMA Pro Motocross Championship due to health reasons.
-The California native was left without a ride when the Troy Lee Designs/Red Bull KTM made a switch to GasGas Motorcycles and only had two spots, one for Peirce Brown and one for Michael Mosiman, who moved to the team from Rockstar Energy Husqvarna.
+The California native was left without a ride when the Troy Lee Designs/Red Bull KTM made a switch to GasGas Motorcycles and only had two spots, one for Pierce Brown and one for Michael Mosiman, who moved to the team from Rockstar Energy Husqvarna.

 Drake has been posting throwback clips and photos from his days with the Troy Lee Designs/Red Bull KTM team both as an amateur and as a pro, but still no word of his plans for next year.
 However, he posted an update this afternoon.